codeplaysoftware/portBLAS/doc/MissingFeatures.md

 ## Missing Features

-The following is a list of all the feature we plan to implement to offer the best and widest blas support possible.
+The following is a list of all the features we plan to implement to offer the best and widest BLAS support possible.
-The order does not imply priority, so feel free to work on the one you prefer.
+The order does not imply any priority, so feel free to work on the one you prefer.

-For all the operator input type support please refer to this [documentation](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/onemkl/source/domains/blas/blas)
+For doubt on input types or operators support please refer to this [documentation](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/onemkl/source/domains/blas/blas)

 - Add row-major support to level-1 operators
 - Add row-major support to level-2 operators